Checkmate (American TV series)

-Checkmate is an American detective television series created by Eric Ambler, starring Anthony George, Sebastian Cabot, and Doug McClure.
-The show aired on CBS Television from 1960 to 1962 for a total of 70 episodes.
+Checkmate is an American detective television series created by Eric Ambler, featuring Anthony George, Sebastian Cabot, and Doug McClure.
+The show was broadcast by CBS Television from 1960 to 1962 for a total of 70 episodes.
 It was produced by Jack Benny's production company, "JaMco Productions" in co-operation with Revue Studios.
-Guest stars included Charles Laughton, Peter Lorre, Lee Marvin, Mickey Rooney and many other prominent performers.
+Guest actors included Charles Laughton, Peter Lorre, Lee Marvin, Mickey Rooney and many other prominent performers.

 Synopsis

-The program chronicles the cases of the San Francisco detective agency called Checkmate, Inc. Don Corey and Jed Sills run the agency, which specializes in preventing crimes before they happen, from Corey's stylish apartment supposedly at 3330 Union Street.
+The program chronicles the cases of a San Francisco detective agency named Checkmate, Inc. Don Corey and Jed Sills manage the agency, which specializes in preventing crimes before they happen, from Corey's stylish apartment supposedly at 3330 Union Street.
 Sebastian Cabot portrays Dr. Hyatt, a college professor whom they employ as an adviser.
 Dr. Hyatt's dachshund, Bismarck, occasionally appears.
-Ken Lynch is frequently seen as police dept. contact Lt.
+Ken Lynch plays frequently as a police contact person, Lt.
 Thomas Brand.